simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/lint_and_doc_hash_util.md

 **[Returns]**

 - `saved_hash`: str
   - An already-saved module's hash string.
-If there is no saved hash file then a blank string will be returned.
+If there is no saved hash file, this interface returns a blank string.

 ## `read_target_module_hash` function docstring